 I’ve been following The Unbreakable Body workouts for a bit over a year, and it has significantly improved how my body feels day to day and changed my mindset around exercise.

 All of the small aches and pains I used to feel during the day (pain between my shoulder blades while sitting at the computer, knee pain while walking, foot pain if I stood for too long) have gradually cleared up.
 UB has supported my regular climbing and lifting, and helped me run pain free for the first time in 2 years.

 The pillar workouts and daily movements are so easy to find time for and fit into my schedule.
 For such a small time commitment, I’ve seen huge results.

 UB has also given me tools when I want to focus on a specific body part to give it extra support, and it has helped me form more of a long term mindset towards getting fitter.
 (Also, my mom has been doing unbreakable hips.
 I haven’t heard from her how it’s going, but I’ll ask her next time we chat!)

-– Janelle, UB Member and lover of the outdoors
+– Janelle, lover of the outdoors

 "From Pain That Kept Me Up At Night To Lifting Weights Like I Did In My 20's"